Search docs

 • Duplicate operationIds.

-• Body schemas declared on safe methods (GET, HEAD, DELETE).
+• Body schemas declared on safe methods (GET, HEAD, DELETE) as warnings.

 • Routes with no declared responses.